fhardison/fhardison.github.io/index.markdown

 subtitle: Fletcher Hardison
 ---

+Learning languages is hard.
+It requires time,  effort, and above all -- commitment.

+Here you'll find post by me, Fletcher Hardison, on how to learn languages more easily.

-Posts by Fletcher Hardison on Ancient Greek, language learning, Python, and memory stuff.
+Specially you'll find my thoughts on Ancient Greek, language learning, and memory stuff, oh and the odd bit of Python (yes I'm a nerd).

 ## Pages